-However this is somewhat a matter of scale and location.
-A small brewer with a 1/2 bbl kettle might be OK for awhile, but they usually want to discharge to their homes septic tank.
-A bigger brewer will usually have too much water for the system to deal with effectively.
+It is somewhat a matter of scale and location.
+A small brewer with a 1/2 bbl kettle might be OK for awhile, but they usually want to discharge to their homes septic tank which probably isn’t designed for these higher flow rates.

 Even if you get 100% removal of all BOD and TSS, you still have a lot of water to dispose of every day and not create a bog.
 The water reuse people would scream that we should reuse this, but uses of reclaimed water are limited.
 And water is cheap, equipment for reuse is expensive.
 Over time this will change, but we simply have to pay attention to economics.

 So what are some solutions?
 As usual, a lot of potential solutions are site specific.
-But the lowest techonology solutions are land application or hauling it all off site.
+But the lowest technology solutions are land application or hauling it all off site.